fl0-u/Portfolio-projects/README.md

 I take pride on the thought process, designing, usability and engineering of each application or piece of code that I build.

 This is meant to be browsed as simply as it can be!
+How to: All files are projects, if its in a folder it means that it has items that make up the structure of the individual project.
+If its a single file, it means file has all the code in a single sheet